 The Sidney Roofing & Paper Company building, home of the Granville Island Museums, was built in 1936 by Townley & Matheson Architects, and then renovated in the 1980’s – Art Deco.

 Today, so commercially popular, some of the original low profit businesses are being squeezed out.
-There is however still a good representation of live theatre, marine stores, a wonderful public market, an art school and three unique museums that fulfill its original mandate.
+There is however still a good representation of live theater, marine stores, a wonderful public market, an art school and three unique museums that fulfill its original mandate.
 Since the islands new beginning 21 years ago, it currently sits in the middle of the newly developed False Creek area.
 This area occupies some 30,00 new residents who routinely shop at Granville Island along with the regional and international visitors, In total, Granville Island now receives over 9 million visitors a year.

 Granville Island, now well placed, answers the various needs of the whole family.
 Dad can visit the sport fishing museum, mom can go the public market, while grandma takes the little ones to the children’s market, or to the train museum.
 They can all meet for lunch or dinner at one of the restaurants such as the Sirloiner of the Keg and then they can charter a harbor cruise.
 The options are numerous.

-Behind the Scenes – Granville Island is a hotbed of bureaucratic and political intrigue.
+Granville Island is a hotbed of bureaucratic and political intrigue.
 In spite of these hidden complications, Granville Island is one of the few, very pleasant destinations that offers more comprehensive activities for families than any other location in the province, and one of the few successful partnership between public and private enterprise.

 For an economical investment of $19 million in the late 1970’s, the Federal government now reaps over $35 million a year in taxes.